This 3 ingredient Oreo cake is insanely delicious! No cream, no butter, no eggs, no added extra sugar, no baking! It can’t get any better than this!

 First, prep your pan.
 Grease the pan and then line the bottom and the sides with parchment paper.

-After that, heat the coconut milk, but don’t boil or simmer it.
+After that, heat the coconut milk until it really hot, but not simmering.
+Do not don’t boil it.
 Then pour it over the chopped chocolate and let it sit for about 3 minutes.

 Stir until the chocolate melts and the milk is thoroughly blended.